chadwhitacre/openpath/2026/agentic-ai-has-roused-me-to-action/index.md

 Stops](https://www.cs.ucdavis.edu/~koehl/Teaching/ECS188/PDF_files/Machine_stops.pdf)_,
 in which the mass of humanity live encased in cells, fed through a tube, evacuating through another, while handheld screens permit them to discuss "ideas" with one another.
-Those outside the Machine's embrace are Homeless.
+The few outside the Machine are Homeless.

 We're on our way.